WGBH-MLA/AAPB2/app/views/override/faq.md

 were created during the American Archive Content Inventory Project.
 The records document the existence of 2.5 million public radio and television assets at more than 120 public media stations and archives across the country.
-Of those 2.5 million assets, 68,000 were recently digitized for preservation and access in the AAPB.
+Of those 2.5 million assets, 68,000 have been digitized for preservation and access in the AAPB.
 The 68,000 items total approximately 40,000 hours of video and audio.

 ## How can I tell if something was digitized in the AAPB?

-The website currently indicates the 68,000 video and audio items that were digitized in the AAPB project.
-To locate records for digitized items, conduct a keyword search, and using the facet menu on the left side of the search results page, expand the "Access" filter and click "Digitized."
+After you conduct a search on the AAPB website, click the "All Digitized" link below the Access filter on the left side of the page.

 ## I want to conduct research using the AAPB collection now.
 How can I do so?